devmd6/Text-Classification-on-Consumer-Complaint-Dataset/README.md

 # Text-Classification-on-Consumer-Complaint-Dataset

+# This repository contains Python code for text classification of consumer complaints into predefined categories.
+The classification is based on the product mentioned in the complaint.
+The primary purpose is to categorize consumer complaints into four main categories: Credit reporting, repair, or other; Debt collection; Consumer Loan; and Mortgage.

 We utilize Python and the pandas library for data manipulation and analysis and scikit-learn for machine learning tasks, specifically for text classification using the Multinomial Naive Bayes algorithm and Random forest Algorithm .
 Also Evaluate and Compare their Performance.
 We Start of by extracting unique product categories from the 'Product' column and print them.
 For Data Preprocessing , A new column 'Category' is created based on keywords in the 'Product' column.
 This helps in grouping similar complaints.